oxfordroadmapping/country-profiles-clean-up-zh_hant/central-asia/turkmenistan.md

 civil law system with Islamic (sharia) law influences

 ### 憲法
-- `history`: several previous; latest adopted 14 September 2016
+- `歷史`: several previous; latest adopted 14 September 2016
-- `amendments`: proposed by the Assembly or Mejlis; passage requires two-thirds majority vote or absolute majority approval in a referendum; amended several times, last in 2023 (changed legislature from bicameral to unicameral Assembly or Mejlis; reestablished People's Council or Halk Maslahaty and named former president Gurbanguly BERDIMUHAMEDOV as National Leader of the Turkmen people
+- `修正`: proposed by the Assembly or Mejlis; passage requires two-thirds majority vote or absolute majority approval in a referendum; amended several times, last in 2023 (changed legislature from bicameral to unicameral Assembly or Mejlis; reestablished People's Council or Halk Maslahaty and named former president Gurbanguly BERDIMUHAMEDOV as National Leader of the Turkmen people

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Turkmenistan
+- `血統公民身份`: at least one parent must be a citizen of Turkmenistan
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Serdar BERDIMUHAMEDOV (since 19 March 2022)
+- `國家元首`: President Serdar BERDIMUHAMEDOV (since 19 March 2022)
-- `head of government`: President Serdar BERDIMUHAMEDOV (since 19 March 2022)
+- `政府首腦`: President Serdar BERDIMUHAMEDOV (since 19 March 2022)
-- `cabinet`: Cabinet of Ministers appointed by the president
+- `内閣`: Cabinet of Ministers appointed by the president
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 7-year term (no term limits); election last held on 12 March 2022 (next to be held in 2029); note - on 11 February 2022, President Gurbanguly BERDIMUHAMEDOV announced his intent to retire, setting up the early presidential election
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 7-year term (no term limits); election last held on 12 March 2022 (next to be held in 2029); note - on 11 February 2022, President Gurbanguly BERDIMUHAMEDOV announced his intent to retire, setting up the early presidential election
-- `election results`: *2022:* Serdar BERDIMUHAMEDOV elected president; percent of vote - Serdar BERDIMUHAMEDOW (DPT) 73%,  Khydyr NUNNAYEV (independent) 11.1%, Agadzhan BEKMYRADOV (IAP) 7.2%, other 8.7%; note - Serdar BERDIMUHAMEDOV is the son of previous president Gurbanguly BERDIMUHAMEDOV  *2017:* Gurbanguly BERDIMUHAMEDOV reelected president in the first round; percent of vote - Gurbanguly BERDIMUHAMEDOW (DPT) 97.7%, other 2.3%
+- `選舉結果`: *2022:* Serdar BERDIMUHAMEDOV elected president; percent of vote - Serdar BERDIMUHAMEDOW (DPT) 73%,  Khydyr NUNNAYEV (independent) 11.1%, Agadzhan BEKMYRADOV (IAP) 7.2%, other 8.7%; note - Serdar BERDIMUHAMEDOV is the son of previous president Gurbanguly BERDIMUHAMEDOV  *2017:* Gurbanguly BERDIMUHAMEDOV reelected president in the first round; percent of vote - Gurbanguly BERDIMUHAMEDOW (DPT) 97.7%, other 2.3%
 **note**:  the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral Assembly or Mejlis (125 seats; members directly elected in single-seat constituencies by absolute majority vote in 2 rounds if needed to serve 5-year terms); formerly the Assembly was the lower house of the bicameral National Council or Milli Genes, which consisted of an upper house, the People's Council or Halk Maslahaty, and the Assembly or Mejlis
+- `描述`: unicameral Assembly or Mejlis (125 seats; members directly elected in single-seat constituencies by absolute majority vote in 2 rounds if needed to serve 5-year terms); formerly the Assembly was the lower house of the bicameral National Council or Milli Genes, which consisted of an upper house, the People's Council or Halk Maslahaty, and the Assembly or Mejlis
-- `elections`: last held on 26 March 2023 (next to be held in 2028)
+- `選舉`: last held on 26 March 2023 (next to be held in 2028)
-- `election results`: percent of vote by party - NA; seats by party - DPT 55, APT 11, PIE 11, independent 48 (individuals nominated by citizen groups); composition men 93, women 32, percentage women 25.6%
+- `選舉結果`: percent of vote by party - NA; seats by party - DPT 55, APT 11, PIE 11, independent 48 (individuals nominated by citizen groups); composition men 93, women 32, percentage women 25.6%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Turkmenistan (consists of the court president and 21 associate judges and organized into civil, criminal, and military chambers)
+- `最高法院`: Supreme Court of Turkmenistan (consists of the court president and 21 associate judges and organized into civil, criminal, and military chambers)
-- `judge selection and term of office`: judges appointed by the president for 5-year terms
+- `法官遴選和任期`: judges appointed by the president for 5-year terms
-- `subordinate courts`: High Commercial Court; appellate courts; provincial, district, and city courts; military courts
+- `下級法院`: High Commercial Court; appellate courts; provincial, district, and city courts; military courts

 ### 政黨
 Agrarian Party of Turkmenistan or APTDemocratic Party of Turkmenistan or DPTParty of Industrialists and Entrepreneurs or PIE